 kubectl create -f https://rawgit.com/kubernetes/dashboard/master/src/deploy/kubernetes-dashboard.yaml

-When accessing Dashboard on an empty cluster for the first time, the Welcome page is displayed.
+When you access Dashboard on an empty cluster, you’ll see the welcome page.
 This page contains a link to this document as well as a button to deploy your first application.
 In addition, you can view which system applications are running by default in the

-kube-system namespace of your cluster, for example monitoring applications such as Heapster.
+kube-system namespace of your cluster, for example the Dashboard itself.

-Dashboard lets you create and deploy a containerized application as a Replication Controller and corresponding Service with a simple wizard.
-You can either manually specify application details, or upload a YAML or JSON file containing the required information.
+Dashboard lets you create and deploy a containerized application as a Deployment and optional Service with a simple wizard.
+You can either manually specify application details, or upload a YAML or JSON file containing application configuration.

 To access the deploy wizard from the Welcome page, click the respective button.
-To access the wizard at a later point in time, click the DEPLOY APP or UPLOAD YAML link in the upper right corner of any page listing workloads.
+To access the wizard at a later point in time, click the CREATE button in the upper right corner of any page.

 The deploy wizard expects that you provide the following information:

 App name (mandatory): Name for your application.
-A label with the name will be added to the Replication Controller and Service, if any, that will be deployed.
+A label with the name will be added to the Deployment and Service, if any, that will be deployed.

 The application name must be unique within the selected Kubernetes namespace.
 It must start and end with a lowercase character, and contain only lowercase letters, numbers and dashes (-).
 It is limited to 24 characters.
 Leading and trailing spaces are ignored.